tanmayidev/webRTC-trial-1/README.md

-# peer-talk-webRTC
+# peer-verse-webRTC

-Peer Talk is a webRTC app
+Peer Verse is an app made using webRTC

 ## Dependencies